 Our Senja Island ski touring holiday explores this amazing Arctic Island in northern Norway.
-Senja lies 100 kilometers west of the well known Lyngen Peninsula.
-It’s a very remote spot and therefore much quieter, with amazing fjord scenery.
-Needless to say, the ski touring is excellent – summit to sea descents and plenty of variety are on offer, ranging from classic peaks, to ski mountaineering and steeper couloirs.
+Senja lies southwest of the Arctic capital Tromso, with amazing fjord scenery and the ski touring is excellent – summit to sea descents and plenty of variety are on offer, ranging from classic peaks, to ski mountaineering and steeper couloirs.

 Skiing on Senja

 Senja Island lies at 69 degrees north, ie some 300km north of the arctic circle, on the north west coast of Norway.
 It is the second largest island in Norway and variously known as ‘the magic island’ or ‘Norway in miniature’, due to the wide variety of scenery present on the island.
 Here you’ll find deep fjords, alpine peaks and rolling upland terrain dotted with lakes and summits.

 The highest peaks reach 1000m, so make good day touring objectives and many drop straight into the sea, giving excellent summit to sea descents amidst breath taking scenery.
 For fitter and stronger skiers, there are numerous options for link ups, traverses and steep descents to make bigger days.
 The island has a good road network too, allowing access to even the most remote spots in about an hour from where we stay.

 March is an ideal time to visit, offering plenty of daylight at this time of year, low enough temperatures for powder and a chance of seeing the northern lights.

 This trip travels on friday out/friday return, to make use of cheaper flight prices.

 Recent Trip Reports: